 It has recently been exposed by a cybercrime firm that six additional attacks on U.S. merchants have been made using the same software that was used in the Target Corp data theft.
 The merchant’s credit card processing systems are how the information has been stolen.

-One solution that these retailers should consider is the use of a high risk merchant account which would help reduce the risk of fraudulent activity.
-This type of account will protect the bank in which the merchant is using to process credit cards.
+One solution that these retailers should consider is the use of a high-risk merchant account which would help reduce the risk of fraudulent activity.
+This type of account will protect the bank the merchant is using to process credit cards.

 Using a high-risk merchant account also helps to set up secure merchant services for credit cards which can be beneficial in protection against the recent security breach the U.S. retailers have been experiencing.

 For more information click below to get approved for a safe High-Risk Merchant Account TODAY!